Disclosure: When you make a purchase through our links, we may receive a commission.

 Anticipate Your Movements

-Since fixed-gear bikes are more responsive and agile than traditional bikes, you need to anticipate your movements and plan ahead.
+Since fixed-gear bikes are more responsive and agile than traditional bikes, you need to anticipate your movements and plan.

 This means looking ahead and scanning the road for obstacles, anticipating changes in terrain or traffic, and planning your movements and shifts in weight accordingly.